rackerlabs/support-how-to/content/rackspace-monitoring/server-side-monitoring-configuration.md

                 }

-   **Note:** If the YAML file includes a parsing error, the error is ignored.
+   **Note:** If the YAML file includes a parsing error, the file is ignored.
 You can see parsing results in the agent log file.

 2. Save the file to the `rackspace-monitoring-agent.conf.d` directory on your target server.
 The location of the `conf.d` directory depends on your server's operating system.